David Matranga

 David Matranga is an American voice actor who works primarily for English dubbed anime.
-Matranga is best known as the voice of Shoto Todoroki from My Hero Academia, Teru Minamoto from Toilet-Bound Hanako-kun, Hideki Hinata from Angel Beats, Genjo Sanzo from Saiyuki, Orphen from Sorcerous Stabber Orphen, Bertholdt Hoover from the popular Attack on Titan series, Tomoya Okazaki from the emotional Clannad series, Takumi Usui from Maid Sama, Ghost from the Halo Legends movie, Briareos from the Appleseed series, Yu Himura from the EF series, God Serena from Fairy Tail, and most recently, Ken Masters in Street Fighter 6.
-Besides his most famous role as Shoto Todoroki, he is also known for his role as Teru Minamoto in the supernatural comedy anime series Toilet-Bound Hanako-kun.
-Matranga's role as Teru in Toilet-Bound Hanako-kun was largely received, alongside Shoto Todoroki in My Hero Academia.
+Matranga is best known as the voice of Shoto Todoroki in My Hero Academia, Teru Minamoto in Toilet-Bound Hanako-kun, Hideki Hinata in Angel Beats, Genjo Sanzo in Saiyuki, Orphen in Sorcerous Stabber Orphen, Bertholdt Hoover in Attack on Titan, Tomoya Okazaki in Clannad series, Takumi Usui in Maid Sama, Ghost in Halo Legends, Briareos in Appleseed, Yu Himura in EF, God Serena in Fairy Tail, and Ken Masters in Street Fighter 6.